 10 minutes full load using “stress” on a VM.
 All four cores clocking in at 3.292GHz.
 You can see the temperatures bumped up but still within specifications.
 Fan was still running at 51%.
 Temperature inside my house is currently 84F so if it can survive a full load in this heat I’m not concerned about it running into problems.

 Here’s a list of processors I think would be good candidates.
 I’ve excluded the Core i5 series because they don’t support ECC.

-The stock processor is no different than the i3 except for clock speed and hyper-threading so I don’t think it’s worth the money to upgrade to an i3.
+The stock processor does not differ from the i3 except for clock speed and hyper-threading, so I don’t think it’s worth the money to upgrade to an i3.

 *Processors ending in a 5 have integrated HD graphics, I’m not sure if this will cause problems.